Angelika Amon. Credit: Constance Brukin, courtesy of Cold Spring Harbor Laboratory Archives

 Pioneering geneticist and cell biologist Angelika Amon (1967-2020) was a dedicated mentor, guide, advocate, and friend to many scientists.
 From her five years as a fellow at the Whitehead Institute and through her time as a faculty member at the Koch Institute for Integrative Cancer Research, she trained countless undergraduate and graduate students, postdoctoral researchers, and technicians—sharing with them her lifelong passion for fundamental biology and discovery science.
 The ripple effect of Angelika’s inspiration and counsel is profound.
 Amon Lab alumni have set up their own labs in numerous universities and research institutes around the world.

-The Angelika Amon Young Scientist Award at MIT's Koch Institute is an endowed prize established in 2021 by family and friends to support two graduate students in the life sciences or biomedical research from institutions outside the United States who embody Dr. Amon’s infectious enthusiasm for discovery science.
-Winners are invited to the Koch Institute to meet with faculty and trainees, participate in a celebratory lunch, and deliver scientific presentations to the MIT community and Amon Lab alumni.
+The Angelika Amon Young Scientist Award at MIT's Koch Institute is an endowed prize established in 2021 by family and friends and awarded annually to two graduate students in the life sciences or biomedical research from institutions outside the United States who embody Dr. Amon’s excellence in research and infectious enthusiasm for basic science.
+Winners receive approximately 1,000 USD, economy airfare, and hotel accommodations to visit the Koch Institute for several days to network with MIT faculty, postdocs and graduate students working at the top of their fields.
+The visit culminates with a scientific presentation at MIT and award ceremony.

-Mid- to late-stage graduate students currently pursuing advanced degrees in the life sciences or biomedical research at non-US institutions as of the application due date are eligible to apply.
+Mid- to late-stage graduate students currently pursuing advanced degrees in the life sciences or biomedical research at non-US institutions as of the original application due date (May 31, 2024) are eligible to apply.
+Applicants must be available to travel to MIT's campus in Cambridge, Massachusetts, USA for several days (on campus at least Tuesday, November 12 – Thursday, November 14, 2024, inclusive) and will be provided with economy travel, up to six (6) nights of hotel accommodation near the Koch Institute, and a monetary award.

-Please submit application as a single email to amon_award_ki@mit.edu by Friday, May 31, 2024 (application due date).
+Please submit application as a single email to amon_award_ki@mit.edu by 11:59 PM EDT Friday, June 14, 2024 (extended due date for applications).

-Required components in a single PDF format (please follow this order):
+Required components, to be combined in a single PDF (please follow this order):

 Please email amon_award_ki@mit.edu with any questions.